pagi-org/spec/pagi.md

 XML.
 One key difference between these APIs and the XML APIs is that writing should be accounted for in all of these.

-The final spec should describe these APIs in detail.
-For the current draft, simplistic overviews are given.

 ### Event-Based Streaming {#event-based-streaming}

 This API is intended as a computationally cheap way to walk through a document